 Step 1: Determine Your Relief Area

-Step 2: Take The drop from yout KNEH-HYD
+Step 2: Take the Drop from Knee-High

 Step 3: Make Sure the Ball Stays in Your Relief Area